Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Initiator MUST attach the HSREQ extension, and Responder MUST attach the `HSRSP` extension).

-Here is how the parallel handshake flow works, based on roles:
+Here is how the parallel handshake flow works, based on roles and states:

-Initiator:
+(1) Initiator

 1. Waving
-   - Receives WAVEAHAND message
+   - Receives WAVEAHAND message,
-   - Switches to Attention
+   - Switches to Attention,
-   - Sends CONCLUSION + HSREQ
+   - Sends CONCLUSION + HSREQ.
 2. Attention
-   - Receives CONCLUSION message, which:
+   Receives CONCLUSION message which
-     - contains no extensions:
-       - switches to Initiated, still sends CONCLUSION + HSREQ
+   - either contains no extensions, then switches to Initiated, still sends CONCLUSION + HSREQ; or
-     - contains `HSRSP` extension:
-       - switches to Connected, sends AGREEMENT
+   - contains `HSRSP` extension, then switches to Connected, sends AGREEMENT.
 3. Initiated
-   - Receives CONCLUSION message, which:
+   Receives CONCLUSION message, which
-     - Contains no extensions:
-       - REMAINS IN THIS STATE, still sends CONCLUSION + HSREQ
+   - either contains no extensions, then REMAINS IN THIS STATE, still sends CONCLUSION + HSREQ; or
-     - contains `HSRSP` extension:
-       - switches to Connected, sends AGREEMENT
+   - contains `HSRSP` extension, then switches to Connected, sends AGREEMENT.
 4. Connected
-   - May receive CONCLUSION and respond with AGREEMENT, but normally by now it should already have received payload packets.
+   May receive CONCLUSION and respond with AGREEMENT, but normally by now it should already have received payload packets.

-Responder:
+(2) Responder

 1. Waving
-   - Receives WAVEAHAND message
+   - Receives WAVEAHAND message,
-   - Switches to Attention
+   - Switches to Attention,
-   - Sends CONCLUSION message (with no extensions)
+   - Sends CONCLUSION message (with no extensions).
 2. Attention
    - Receives CONCLUSION message with HSREQ.
      This message might contain no extensions, in which case the party SHALL simply send the empty CONCLUSION message, as before, and remain in this state.
-   - Switches to Initiated and sends CONCLUSION message with HSRSP
+   - Switches to Initiated and sends CONCLUSION message with HSRSP.
 3. Initiated
-   - Receives:
+   Receives:
-     - CONCLUSION message with HSREQ
-       - responds with CONCLUSION with HSRSP and remains in this state
+   - CONCLUSION message with HSREQ, then responds with CONCLUSION with HSRSP and remains in this state;
-     - AGREEMENT message
-       - responds with AGREEMENT and switches to Connected
+   - AGREEMENT message, then responds with AGREEMENT and switches to Connected;
-     - Payload packet
-       - responds with AGREEMENT and switches to Connected
+   - Payload packet, then responds with AGREEMENT and switches to Connected.
 4. Connected
-   - Is not expecting to receive any handshake messages anymore.
+   Is not expecting to receive any handshake messages anymore.
 The AGREEMENT message is always sent only once or per every final CONCLUSION message.

 Note that any of these packets may be missing, and the sending party will never become aware.
 The missing packet problem is resolved this way:

 1. If the Responder misses the CONCLUSION + HSREQ message, it simply continues sending empty CONCLUSION messages.
-Only upon reception of CONCLUSION + HSREQ does it respond with CONCLUSION + HSRSP.
+Only upon reception of CONCLUSION + HSREQ it does respond with CONCLUSION + HSRSP.

 2. If the Initiator misses the CONCLUSION + HSRSP response from the Responder, it continues sending CONCLUSION + HSREQ.
 The Responder MUST